-In 2021, Konjit was appointed Dean of the Hamlin College of Midwives with responsibility for Hamlin Fistula Ethiopia’s prevention strategy nationally.
-Konjit joined Hamlin in 2005 and held various clinical roles including serving four years as Matron of Hamlin’s Addis Ababa Fistula Hospital.
+Now responsible for Hamlin Fistula Ethiopia’s prevention strategy nationally, Konjit joined Hamlin in 2005 and held various clinical roles including serving four years as Matron of Hamlin’s Addis Ababa Fistula Hospital.
+Konjit holds a Bachelor of Science degree in Nursing and a Master’s in Social Psychology from Addis Ababa University.

 In 1993, Matron Konjit graduated from the Centralized School of Nursing - what is now the Addis Ababa University's School of Nursing - with a Diploma in Nursing.
 After working at a number of hospitals as a junior nurse, and Vice Matron, Konjit and her family moved to Addis Ababa where she worked in a blood bank for the Ethiopian Red Cross and an HIV organization.